sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 Kepler uses the following to collects power data:

-#### EBPF, Hardware Counters, cGroups
+#### EBPF, Hardware Counters

-Kepler can utilize a BPF program integrated into the kernel's pathway to extract process-related resource utilization metrics or use metrics from Hardware Counters or cGroups.
+Kepler can utilize a BPF program integrated into the kernel's pathway to extract process-related resource utilization metrics or use metrics from Hardware Counters.
 The type of metrics used to build the model can differ based on the system's environment.
-For example, it might use hardware counters, or metrics from tools like eBPF or cGroups, depending on what is available in the system that will use the model.
+For example, it might use hardware counters, or metrics from tools like eBPF, depending on what is available in the system that will use the model.

 #### Real-time Component Power Meters